mmbman/Katagiri/mindfulness.md

 title: "Mindfulness"
 ---

 In this series of talks, Katagiri Roshi explains *mindfulness* from the viewpoint of Zen Master Dogen.
-The talks discuss the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice,” or “The Thirty-seven Factors of Bodhi”) chapter of *Shobogenzo*.
+The talks discuss the first part of the *Sanjūshichi-bon-bodai-bunpō* (“Thirty-Seven Conditions Contributing to Bodhisattva Practice,” or “The Thirty-Seven Factors of Bodhi”) chapter of *Shobogenzo*.
 These talks were given during a five-day *sesshin* in March, 1984.

 This series might be seen as challenging, as it presents a view of mindfulness which is arguably quite different from how mindfulness is understood in mainstream culture.
 Specifically, some points to consider here might be: